Born of Osiris

 Born of Osiris is an American progressive metalcore band formed in 2003 in Palatine, Illinois, a suburb of Chicago.
-The band currently consists of drummer and sole remaining founding member Cameron Losch, lead vocalist Ronnie Canizaro, and guitarist, bassist and keyboardist Nick Rossi.
+The band currently consists of drummer and sole remaining founding member Cameron Losch, lead vocalist Ronnie Canizaro, rhythm guitarist and keyboardist Nick Rossi, lead guitarist Travis Montgomery, and bassist and backing vocalist Dan Marinaro.
 Born of Osiris has played at various festivals including the Summer Slaughter Tour (2008, 2009, 2015 and 2018) and the Music as a Weapon Tour 4.

-The group underwent several name changes before finally settling on Born of Osiris in 2007, basing the name on the Egyptian deity Osiris and the tale of his son Horus.
+The group underwent several name changes before settling on Born of Osiris in 2007, basing the name on the Egyptian deity Osiris and the tale of his son Horus.

 History

 Early years and The New Reign (2003–2007)

-In its early years, the band was part of the Northland Chicago metalcore scene along with other bands such as Veil of Maya, Monsters, Oceano, and For All I Am.
-The members attended the same high school, Fremd High School.
+In its early years, the band belonged to the Northland Chicago metalcore scene with bands such as Veil of Maya, Monsters, Oceano, and For All I Am.
+The members attended Fremd High School.

-While known as Diminished in 2003, they released a five-song demo EP titled Your Heart Engraved These Messages.
-This was the only release from the teenage band to feature two lead vocalists.
+As Diminished, they released the five-song demo EP Your Heart Engraved These Messages in 2003.
+This was the only release from the band to feature two lead vocalists.

-From that demo came their next name, Your Heart Engraved.
-Under that name, the band released a twelve-song demo known as Youm Wara Youm.
-During that time, the band also released a satirical rap song titled "Stressed".
+Their next name came from that demo, Your Heart Engraved.
+As such, the band released the twelve-song demo Youm Wara Youm.
+During that time, the band released the satirical rap song "Stressed".
 The song was originally featured on the band's Myspace account.

-The band changed names once again in 2006, this time to Rosecrance.
-They released a self-titled seven-track demo EP, containing re-recordings of songs off their second demo and two extra satirical rap songs, named "HopeYouDie" and "Paddy Wack".
+The band changed names again in 2006, this time to Rosecrance.
+They released a self-titled, seven-track demo EP, containing re-recordings of songs off their second demo and two extra satirical rap songs, "HopeYouDie" and "Paddy Wack".
 The latter was based on the nursery rhyme of the same name.

 In 2007, the band changed their name to Born of Osiris.
-The first song released under the name was "Narnia", which would later be retitled "The Takeover" on The New Reign.
-The New Reign marked the end of their post-hardcore/metalcore style, and the beginning of their technical deathcore sound.
-It was during this time that the band signed to Sumerian Records.
+The first song released under the name was "Narnia", later retitled "The Takeover" on The New Reign.
+The New Reign marked the end of their post-hardcore/metalcore phase and the beginning of their technical deathcore sound.
+During this time, the band signed to Sumerian Records.